Last updated on January 25th, 2026 at 08:33 am

 4. Premier Hotel Cabin Shinjuku ⭐️⭐️⭐️

-This hotel is located back in Kabuchiko nightlife district and closer to Shinjuku Station, about a 10 minute walk.
-Even though Kabuchiko is overly crowded I was relieved that Premier Hotel Cabin Shinjuku is in a quiet part of Kabuchiko.
+This hotel is located in the Kabuchiko nightlife district and is closer to Shinjuku Station, about a 10 minute walk.
+Even though Kabuchiko is overly crowded, I was relieved that Premier Hotel Cabin Shinjuku is in a quiet part of Kabuchiko.
 I didn’t even know that was possible.
-And plenty of shopping centers nearby so it’s a bonus.
+There are plenty of shopping centers nearby, which is a bonus.

-The Premier Hotel Cabin Shinjuku is also another $100USD hotel inside Tokyo, but this hotel allows up to two guests.
-It’s a little bit of an older hotel though it’s going through a renovation.
+The Premier Hotel Cabin Shinjuku is another $100USD hotel inside Tokyo, but this hotel allows up to two guests.
+It’s a bit of an older hotel, though it’s currently undergoing renovation.
 A small double room is 13 square meters.

-Premier Hotel Cabin Shinjuku is also one of the hotels that charge 1100yen for breakfast.
-That’s reasonable so whenever I book a room there I just pay the extra for breakfast.
+Premier Hotel Cabin Shinjuku is also one of the hotels that charges 1100yen for breakfast.
+That’s reasonable, so whenever I book a room there, I pay the extra for breakfast.

 Premier Hotel Cabin Shinjuku Hotel